OSGeoLabBp/tutorials/english/gawk/regexp.rst

     regexp: ^apple$
     matching text: apple

-    begins with the word "apple" and ionly any number of spaces after
+    begins with the word "apple" and any number of spaces after
     regexp: ^apple *$
     matching text: apple